 To better understand the central role of land in today's crisis, the paper presents a historical overview of land management to open venues for research and public policy options for the country.
-The section briefly explaining the basis of property and cadastral registry in the country with their accompanying legal frameworks follows.
-The third section reviews post-independence land-related policies, privatisation and the main attributes of the Lebanese economic model.
-The impacts of privatisation on society and the territory are described in the fourth section.
-To conclude, in light of the economic crisis in Lebanon today, the paper poses questions on the role of land in shaping a post-crisis state and society.today, the paper poses questions on the role of land in shaping a post-crisis state and society.
+The section briefly explaining the origin of property and cadastral registry in the country with their accompanying legal frameworks follows.
+The third section reviews post-independence land-related policies, privatization and the main attributes of the Lebanese economic model.
+The impacts of privatization on society and the territory are described in the fourth section.
+To conclude, in light of the economic crisis in Lebanon today, the paper poses questions on the role of land in shaping a post-crisis state and society.